 A Playbill feature delves into the special alchemy of Mozart, Milos Forman, and film.

 Woody Allen, George Gershwin, the New York Philharmonic and the Blizzard of ’79.

 “The summer of 1943 was a watershed for Frank Sinatra.
 The 27-year-old singer’s solo career was skyrocketing, on the heels of a four-month run at the Paramount Theatre in Times Square and a newly minted contract with Columbia Records.
 It was time to explore new avenues, including a gig with the New York Philharmonic.”

-“Sitting on the plaza on a warm summer evening, catching some spray from the fountain and watching as clusters of people meet, greet, and disperse to their respective music, dance, or theater performances, it’s hard to imagine New York City without Lincoln Center.
-The architecture, the resident companies, the concerts and broadcasts emanating from this place are so woven into the fabric of the city that it’s easy to forget how radical the idea of bringing multiple arts organizations together in a single location once was.”
+“Sitting on the plaza on a warm summer evening, catching some spray from the fountain and watching as clusters of people meet, greet, and disperse to their respective music, dance, or theater performances, it’s hard to imagine New York City without Lincoln Center.”

 - KANSAS CITY’S NEW STAR: Reporting from the Kauffman Center for the Performing Arts

 - BIG-SCREEN DREAMS: Opera at the movies, boffo box office, plus popcorn